18F/content-guide/_pages/our-approach/keep-refining.md

 Content design is an ongoing process, and even published content isn’t really “done,” in a traditional sense — it’s not a static entity.
 To ensure that your content is helping users, you need to keep refining your content over time.

+When you’re creating content, it’s best to base your refinements on insights from users.
+This section addresses ways to test your content’s effectiveness and includes tips for archiving and deleting content without disrupting the user experience.

 ## Testing and ongoing research

 Set aside time regularly to make sure your content works for users.
 If you’re not sure where to start, check your web analytics to identify: